shane-baker-oropeza/azure-network-protocols/README.md

 <h3>Step 10: Observe SSH Traffic</h3>

 - In Wireshark, change the filter to ssh.
-- In PowerShell, connect to the Linux VM: ssh labuser@<Private-IP>.
+- In PowerShell, connect to the Linux VM: ssh labuser@172.17.1.4.
 - Type commands into the Linux terminal.
 <br />